Senior Citizens Club

 The Newton Parks and Receation Department and the Catawba County Council on Aging are offering Tai Chi for Seniors every Tuesday Morning for a suggested donation to those ages 55 and over.
 Tai Chi is often called “Meditation in Motion” because of the slow, gentle, peaceful movements in this form of exercise.
 Tai Chi can also be done sitting in a chair.
 Sessions start with gentle warm-up movements, then Tai-Chi for balance and arthritis, ending with seated cool down stretches.
 Mary Schachtschneider is the instructor.

 Senior Citizens Yoga

-The class is held at the Newton Recreation Center from 10:00 a.m. to 11:00 a.m.
-The class will introduce participants to basic postures and techniques used in yoga to relax the body and calm the mind.
-The instructor has her yoga teaching certification and over 20 years of experience practicing and teaching yoga.
-She will provide individual attention to physical limitations presented by each class member and will offer alternative movements to prevent any discomfort.
+The class is held at the Newton Recreation Center from 10-11 a.m.
+The class introduces participants to basic postures and techniques used in yoga to relax the body and calm the mind.
+The instructor has a yoga teaching certification and more than 20 years of experience practicing and teaching yoga.
+She provides individual attention to physical limitations presented by each class member and offers alternative movements to prevent any discomfort.